Tropical Fukaya Algebras: Homotopy units

-The weighting $\rho$ satisfies the following axioms. \begin{enumerate} \item (Infinite segment) An infinite segment can only have labels

-In the first two cases, the input has weight $\rho(e)$ equal to $\infty$ resp. $0$. \item (Outgoing edge axiom) A disk output $e_0 \in \Edge_{\white}(\Gamma)$ can be weighted only if the disk has exactly one weighted input $e_1 \in \Edge^{\greyt}(\Gamma)$, all the other inputs $e_i \in \Edge(\Gamma), i \neq 1$ are forgettable, and there are no interior leaves, $\Edge_{\black}(\Gamma) = \emptyset$.
+The weighting $\rho$ satisfies the following axiom: \begin{itemize} \item[] A disk output $e_0 \in \Edge_{\white}(\Gamma)$ can be weighted only if the disk has exactly one weighted input $e_1 \in \Edge^{\greyt}(\Gamma)$, all the other inputs $e_i \in \Edge(\Gamma), i \neq 1$ are forgettable, and there are no interior leaves, $\Edge_{\black}(\Gamma) = \emptyset$.
 In this case, the output $e_1$ has the same weight $\rho(e_1) = \rho(e_0)$ as the weighted input $e_0$.
 A disk output $e_0$ can be forgettable only if all the inputs are forgettable, and there are no interior leaves.
+In all the other cases, the output of a disk is unforgettable. \end{itemize} In the exceptional case that the treed disk $C$ is an infinite tree segment and does not have surface components, the only possible labels are

-In all the other cases, the output of a disk is unforgettable. \end{enumerate} \item {\rm (Stability)} A weighted treed disk is {\em stable} if each component is stable as a treed disk, or is an infinite segment with labels $\greyt \to \whitet$ or $\greyt \to \blackt$. \item {\rm (Isomorphism)} Two weighted treed disks $C$ and $C'$ are isomorphic if there is an isomorphism of treed disks $\phi:C \to C'$, the edge labels are identical, and the following is true. \begin{enumerate} \item If the output edge is not weighted, then the weights on the inputs of $C_1$ and $\phi(C_1)$ are equal; \item if the output edge $e_0$ is weighted, then the weights on the inputs are equal up to scalar multiplication, i.e.
+In the first two cases, the input has weight $\rho(e)$ equal to $\infty$ resp. $0$. \item {\rm (Stability)} A weighted treed disk $C=S \cup T$ with $S \neq \emptyset$ is \em{stable} if $C$ is stable as a treed disk.
+In case $S=\emptyset$ and $C$ is an infinite segment, then $C$ is stable iff the labels are $\greyt \to \whitet$ or $\greyt \to \blackt$. \item {\rm (Isomorphism)} Two weighted treed disks $C$ and $C'$ are isomorphic if there is an isomorphism of treed disks $\phi:C \to C'$, the edge labels are identical, and the following is true. \begin{enumerate} \item If the output edge is not weighted, then the weights on the inputs of $C_1$ and $\phi(C_1)$ are equal; \item if the output edge $e_0$ is weighted, then the weights on the inputs are equal up to scalar multiplication, i.e.